 Consider self-certifying under EU-US Privacy Shield.
 This is important if your organization directly stores and transacts data, has a custom-built data platform, or an on-site deployed AMS, email system, or database.
 For more information, check out the Privacy Shield website here: https://www.privacyshield.gov/PrivacyShield/ApplyNow.
 It will substantially simplify the legal basis and ability you have to transfer EU data out of the EU.

-If you have any questions about implementing this into your website, please reach out to your Customer Success Manager.
+If you have any questions about implementing this into your website, please reach out to [email protected] or your dedicated Customer Success Manager.
 If you have legal/language questions, please consult your own legal counsel.